 Acknowledgements.
-This work is funded by the ClimXtreme project within the framework programme "Research for Sustainable Development (FONA3)" by the German Federal Ministry of Education and Research (BMBF) under grants 01LP1902N (G. Schädler and Marcus Breil).
+This research, by Gerd Schädler and Marcus Breil, has been funded by the ClimXtreme project, within the framework programme of "Research for Sustainable Development (FONA3)", by the German Federal Ministry of Education and Research (BMBF; grant no. 01LP1902N).

-We acknowledge the E-OBS dataset from the EU-FP6 project UERRA and the Copernicus Climate Change Service, and the data providers in the ECA&D project.
-We also acknowledge support by the KIT-Publication Fund of the Karlsruhe Institute of Technology.
+We acknowledge the E-OBS data set from the EU-FP6 project UERRA and the Copernicus Climate Change Service and the data providers in the ECA&D project.
+We also acknowledge support by the KIT publication fund of the Karlsruhe Institute of Technology.